digital-asset/daml-on-fabric/README.md

 ### Step 10.
 Running with CI

-This project has it's own CI environment for code quality assurance.
-The configurations of this project can also be used in any other CI, that is, of course, well configured.
-To run everything, just run one command:
+This project has its own CI environment that builds, spins up the network, and runs the ledger tests and the authentication tests.
+To replicate the same steps as are run in CI locally, you can run this command:

 ```
 $ make it